top of page

 Observability

-Logging, evaluation, and compliance monitoring
+Logging, evaluation, drift detection, and compliance monitoring

 3. Architecture Blueprint

-4. Why I think this Matters
+4. Why This Matters

-• Execute in secure, compliant cloud environments
+• Run in secure, regulated cloud environments with enterprise-grade controls

-• Deliver domain-specific intelligence at scale
+• Deliver domain-specific intelligence at global scale using Google’s AI-native platform

 The future of AI isn’t just about bigger models—it’s about smarter agents running on trusted infrastructure.